 Lest you think Bernie is all personality and no patriotism, the logo includes a star and stripes.
 The curved stripes (and almost adolescent call-back of using a star to dot Bernie’s “i”) are playful – and again, friendly.

 Bernie’s brand is that he is an accessible man of the people, for the people.
 His powerful slogan reads, “Not me.
 Us.”
 And his logo encourages us to remember that he is an eminently relatable patriot.

 Bernie’s website is immediately engaging as well.
 Video clips of Sanders interacting with constituents draw you in and reinforce the message that he is fighting beside you.

 Finally, I would be remiss if I didn’t mention the amazing bird favicon on his website.
 The small blue bird sports Bernie’s signature shock of white hair.
-This charming inclusion shows off Sanders’ sense of humor and playful spirit.
+This charming inclusion shows off Sanders’s sense of humor and playful spirit.

-Bernie Sanders’ branding does an excellent job of taking the sharp edges off his passion; leaving you with the impression of a fiesty, but capable, grandpa who would give everything for you.
+Bernie Sanders’ branding does an excellent job of taking the sharp edges off his passion, leaving you with the impression of a fiesty but capable grandpa who would give everything for you.

 If you’re not sure what Kamala Harris stands for, just read her logo.

 While it isn’t the most artistically brilliant design, the logo effectively communicates Harris’ brand.
 The wordmark consists of both her name and her campaign slogan in red and indigo block letters.
 This leads Harris’s slogan to become indelibly linked to her name – making both more memorable.